 Grading can be a challenge to make sure that answers are not being looked up during tests or quizzes.
 It may seem like we are not able to do much, but it becomes apparent during homework and then during tests.
-If answers seem copied and pasted or not their usual answers on homework, a zero may be used as a placeholder until communication happens.
-Al apps, Grok, ChapGPT and Google answers can show up the same for students.
-Certain words or topics that may be included in answers that are not discussed or in the text can be indicators of cheating.
+If answers seem copied at pasted or not their usual answers on homework, a zero may be used as a placeholder until communication happens.